paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 ## Algorithms and calibration methods

+!!!info "G6 and ONE"
+    G6 and ONE do not use the xDrip4iOS calibration algorithms but send the calibration request directly to the transmitter the same way the Dexcom app would do.
+You cannot use xDrip algorithm with these sensors.

 xDrip4iOS application offers three different ways how the app interprets the raw SG values provided by the sensor.
 Each xDrip4iOS user needs to consider that what is the best method for *themselves* to use.

-1. Libre algorithm *(basic)*
+1. Libre Transmitter algorithm *(basic)*
 2. xDrip algorithm with single-point calibration *(recommended)*
 3. xDrip algorithm with multi-point calibration *(advanced use)*

-### Libre algorithm
+### Transmitter algorithm

 Choose this method if you have just started to use xDrip4iOS and/or you are not (yet) familiar enough with the concept of calibration that you would like to try it out and/or you just want a simple setup and you are ok with the inaccuracies that come from this method.

-Libre algorithm is not an actual calibration method at all, but more of a default setting in the app for those users, who don't want to spend time on thinking when or how to calibrate.
+Transmitter algorithm is not an actual calibration method at all, but more of a default setting in the app for those users, who don't want to spend time on thinking when or how to calibrate.
 For this method the app has a specific built-in algorithm that applies a correction to the BG reading provided by the sensor and then the corrected BG reading is shown to the user.
 The user is not able to impact to the correction which is done by the algorithm.

-!!!info "Please note when using Libre algorithm!"
+!!!info "Please note when using Transmitter algorithm!"
-    * Even if xDrip4iOS says that it uses the *Libre* algorithm, there will most likely be small differences between the readings shown by the LibreLink app and readings shown by xDrip4iOS.
+    * There will most likely be small differences between the readings shown by the LibreLink app and readings shown by xDrip4iOS.

     * Please expect that due to the lack of calibration there could be relatively large differences between the reading shown in xDrip4iOS and your actual blood glucose reading.

 ### xDrip algorithm with single-point calibration